-No solid food is to be eaten.
-A mug of clear soup or Oxo/Bovril may be taken followed by a small portion of jelly (this may contain sugar).
-Continue to drink plenty of clear fluids.
+- Take the second sachet of Picolax as instructed above. - A mug of clear soup or Oxo/Bovril may be taken followed by a small portion of jelly (this may contain sugar). - Continue to drink plenty of clear fluids including sugary drinks. - Tea or coffee may be taken with NO milk or cream.